kauzerei/openautolab/parts/README.md

 ### Lower rail: vessel and tank interfaces and mounts
 To connect the vessels and the developing tank to valves and the pump magnetic hose interfaces are used.
 To attach those interfaces to the lower rail magnetic holders are used.
 The interface for the tank has also a light-trap that prevents fogging the film through the hole, to which the hose is connected.
 Magnetic holder for the tank is mounted to the weight gauge for measuring amount of fluid in it.
 All of those parts are generated from lower_rail.scad and can be customized to fit magnets of different size and force.
 - 6x hollow_screw - to mount hose interface to vessels and tank through a hole.
-- 5x main_body - the interfaces for the vessels
+- 5x interface - the interfaces for the vessels
-- main_body_light_trap - larger interface with light trap for the developing tank.
+- interface_light_trap - larger interface with light trap for the developing tank.
 - 6x main_magnet_cover - mounts magnet to the interface.
 - 6x hose_adapter and hose_sleeve to make hose fittings.
 - 5x magnetic_holder to attach vessels to the rail.